 - Technical: understanding of business terminology and the technologies underlying digital businesses; knowledge of the operations and challenges faced by digital enterprises; and use software applications to solve business problems.

-- Decision-making: evaluate and prioritize, as well as flexibility to change and innovation.
+- Decision-making: learn to evaluate and prioritize, and to adapt to change and innovation.

 The career you choose will depend on your experience and interests.
 Visit the Career Centre to explore your career options.

 - Careers for graduates: Managing business analyst, Business solutions expert (technology; banking data; project management), Cybersecurity management consultant, Business project manager, Business systems consultant, Data analyst lead, IT project manager, Digital marketing manager, Design project manager, Creative lead in marketing and advertising.

 - Workplaces: E-Commerce; Communications services/media; Technology start-ups; Financial and banking; Consulting; Marketing; High-tech.

 Make the most of your time at UTM and the many opportunities available for DEM students by exploring the DEM Program Plan.

 The Program Plan was developed in collaboration with the Career Centre and ICCIT.

 - Admission to the University of Toronto Mississauga (UTM)

 - All program areas require an Ontario Secondary School Diploma, or equivalent, with six Grade 12 U/M courses, or equivalent, including English.
 The admission average is calculated with English plus the next best five courses.
 The approximate average required for admission is mid- to high-70s.